EvanBagis/EnviTwin/README.md

 This repository focuses on significant advancements in:

-*   **LCAQSN Calibration:** Utilizing Graph Neural Networks (GNNs) to capture spatiotemporal relationships for on-site calibration of LCAQSN, addressing a gap in current methodologies (SO3, TO3).
-GNNs are particularly suited for the non-Euclidean, non-linear, distributed, and sparse nature of sensor networks.
-*   **Data Fusion:** Employing novel methodologies based on Gaussian Processes (GPs), a generalization of Kriging, for fusing heterogeneous environmental and traffic data.
-This approach, accelerated with GPU computations and Deep Kernel Learning, aims to overcome limitations of traditional geostatistical methods in achieving ultra-high spatial resolution and computational efficiency (SO3, TO5).
+*   **Urban characteristics (LULC):** Utilizes a custom **UNet** model for semantic segmentation of satellite imagery, incorporating Sentinel-1/2 bands, various derived indices (e.g., NDVI, NDBI, BSI, GCI, MSI, NDWI), and building height data.
+The model is trained using K-Fold cross-validation with **FocalLoss** to accurately classify land use and land cover.
+*   **LCAQSN Calibration:** Employs advanced **Graph Neural Networks (GNNs)**, specifically various **TemporalGCN** models with **TransformerConv** layers, for the on-site calibration of low-cost air quality sensor networks.
+These models build dynamic graphs based on either Pearson correlation between stations or geographic distance, handling multiple pollutants (PM2.5, PM10, NO2, O3, CO) and trained with **HuberLoss**.
+The system supports incremental training on historical data and operational real-time updates.
+*   **Data Fusion:** Integrates **Gaussian Processes (GPs)** with neural network parameterized kernels for spatial modeling and disaggregation of environmental data.
+Additionally, **Ordinary Kriging** is used for geostatistical interpolation, combining high and low-resolution maps with fixed measurements and dynamic city characteristics to achieve street-level resolution.

 ## 🔄 EnviTwin Framework Flow